-Luckily, a car battery can be charged in a number of ways.
+A car battery can be charged in a number of ways without a charger.
 These include using jump leads connected to a donor battery, using a solar panel, using a power inverter connected to the mains, using another vehicle or by using a portable jump starter.

-The best way to charge a car battery is by using a dedicated car battery charger.
-If possible a battery charger should be your first choice as they offer the safest and most effective solution for reviving your car battery.
+If possible a proper battery charger should be your first choice as they offer the safest and most effective solution for reviving your car battery.

 However, if you don’t have access to a charger, then check out these other methods of charging a car battery.